kolarski/s/README.md

 - `s my-project` smartly attaches to existing sessions or confirms before creating new ones
 - Standard screen shortcuts work inside sessions

-#### New to terminal sessions?
-Once inside a session, you can:
+<a name="what-are-terminal-sessions"></a>

+## What are Terminal Sessions?

+Terminal sessions (via tools like `screen` or `tmux`) let you:

+- **Keep processes running** even after you disconnect from SSH or close your terminal
+- **Resume your work** exactly where you left off
+- **Run multiple terminal windows** within a single connection
+- **Share terminal sessions** with teammates for collaboration

+If you're using SSH to connect to servers or running long processes that you don't want to lose when your connection drops, terminal sessions are essential.

+<a name="new-to-terminal-sessions"></a>

+## New to Terminal Sessions?

+If you've never used terminal sessions before, here's what you can do once you're inside a session:

-- Run commands that continue even if you disconnect
+- **Run commands that continue even if you disconnect** - Start long processes and they'll keep running after you close your terminal
-- Create multiple terminal windows (Ctrl+A, C)
+- **Create multiple terminal windows** (Ctrl+A, C) - Work in different contexts without opening new terminals
-- Switch between windows (Ctrl+A, 0-9)
+- **Switch between windows** (Ctrl+A, 0-9) - Toggle between your windows like tabs
-- Disconnect and reconnect later exactly where you left off
+- **Disconnect and reconnect later** exactly where you left off (Ctrl+A, D to detach)
-- For more commands, press Ctrl+A, ? for the help menu
+- **Get help anytime** - Press Ctrl+A, ? for the complete help menu

+`s` makes all of this ridiculously simple by providing an intuitive interface to these powerful features.

+## Why `s` Exists

+The standard Linux `screen` utility is powerful but notoriously difficult to use:

+- **For newcomers**: Steep learning curve with complex commands and unintuitive syntax
+- **For experienced users**: Common frustrations that shift focus from your work:
+  - Multi-step commands to attach to already-attached sessions
+  - Having to recall specific syntax when you need to manage sessions
+- **For everyone**: Messy session lists, accidental duplicate sessions, and complicated management

+**You're not alone.** Thousands of developers wish for a simpler way to handle these tasks without the cognitive overhead.

 ## Core Commands You'll Use Daily